Guichaguri/FastBean/README.md

 }
 ```
 The class is actually generated directly into Java bytecode, not Java code.
-This is only a equivalent Java code of what it actually does.
+This is only a representation of what it actually does.

-FastBean is fast just because of that: it doesn't rely on reflection to manipulate the POJO class, it generates a class with compiled code that handles those operations directly.
+FastBean is fast just because of that: it doesn't rely on reflection to manipulate the POJO class, it generates a class that handles those operations directly.